Minor Consent Medi-Cal services are designed to ensure that minors can receive confidential health care for "sensitive" services.

 Minor consent services are issued one month at a time; therefore, minors will need to contact their ET each month to renew their services.

 Minors may apply if they are all of the following:

-Temporarily away from home but claimed as a tax dependant for income tax purposes
+- Temporarily away from home but claimed as a tax dependent for income tax purposes

 The Minor’s confidentiality is protected by not requiring:

 - Use of health insurance coverage provided by the parent(s)

 A minor’s home address is never entered into the system to ensure that all notices and correspondences are not sent to the minor’s home address.

 Minors may apply even if they are working or have health insurance.